cyberofficial/CyberPatchMaker/docs/self-contained-executables.md

 - Verify download completed successfully
 - Re-generate the self-contained exe

-### "No patches generated in batch mode with checkbox"
+### "No patches generated in batch mode"

 **Problem**: Self-contained executables not created in batch mode

 **Solution**:
-- Verify "Create self-contained executable" checkbox is enabled
-- Check `patch-apply-gui.exe` exists in generator directory
+- Check `patch-apply.exe` exists in generator directory
 - Look for errors in log output
 - Ensure sufficient disk space (50 MB × number of patches)